A handmade Christmas elf is gifted with every order 🎄🎁 A handmade Christmas elf is gifted with every order 🎄🎁

 Savonia (North and South) is a very rural region.
 There are vast lakes and forests as far as the eye can see.
 A great place to see seals!

-Located in central Finland, this region is well known for its popular ski resorts and winter sports activities.
+Located in Central Finland, this region is well known for its popular ski resorts and winter sports activities.
 Many national parks are also located here.

 Finnish education is the envy of many, because it is excellent and of very high quality.